 - Reviewer organization and directionality – How will peer assessors be assigned? (e.g. randomized, self-selected, instructor selected, small group, pair-matched).
 How many assessments will you require each student to complete?
 Will the reviews be anonymous or will there be dialogue between the peers reviewing each other?

 - Training – How experienced and confident are the students with peer assessment?
 How will students be trained to assess the work of their peers and provide feedback?
 At what point in the process does the training occur?

-Types of peer assessment
+Types of Peer Assessment

 - Peer grading – Students assign grades to their peers based on assessment criteria.
 Peer grading is typically done using online tools that randomly and anonymously distribute assignments for review by a specified number of other students.
 Students grade their peers using an online rubric and final scores for a particular assignment are typically tallied by taking the median value of all peer grades that assignment has received.

-- Peer assessment of group work participation – Grading group work can be a challenge for instructors, because it is difficult to determine the contributions of each individual students.
+- Peer assessment of group work participation – Grading group work can be a challenge for instructors because it is difficult to determine the contributions of each individual student.
 Many instructors use peer assessment to supplement instructor grades by adding a participation component to group assignments.
 Students give a participation score and overall comments for each group member using a rubric that is based on criteria that the instructor establishes.
 The instructor then uses these evaluations to give each student an overall participation grade for the assignment.

-Explore tools and strategies
+Explore Tools and Strategies

 - Sample guiding questions for written assignments and oral assignments and more, download the Designing Peer Assessment Assignments: A Resource Document for Instructors (PDF)

 - For curated peer assessment tools and example forms, download Using Peer Assessment to Make Teamwork Work: A Resource Document for Instructors (PDF)